Welcome to Saints Peter & Paul

 Sundays: 10:00 AM

-Weekly and Feast Days: 6:30 PM
+Day of Week Feast Days: 6:30 PM

 Worship with Us!

 Founded on Christmas Day—January 7, 1925—Saints Peter & Paul Byzantine Catholic Church has been both a witness to and an active participant in the rich history of Warren, Ohio.
-Many of our parishioners, descended from founding families, have deep roots in the community.
+Many of our parishioners, descended from founding families, and have established deep roots in the community.
 At the same time, we are blessed to welcome new families from diverse cultural and religious traditions.
 This growing diversity truly reflects the beauty of the universal Church.

 Reconciliation